tey-yong-zhun/vector/README.md

 # vector
-Include different type of vector push back uses
+Include different type uses of vector <pre>
+1. vector pushback
+2. 2D array and using auto in loops